About Dalit Freedom Network Canada

-Provide a safe space for Dalit children to learn and grow by building schools in rural and remote areas of India.
+Provide English education for Dalit children by building schools in rural and remote areas of India.

-Give every Dalit child the chance to feel loved and valued; to strengthen their self-esteem by teaching them of their own human worth and of social equality and dignity.
+Give every Dalit child the chance to develop their full potential by realizing their human worth, social equality and dignity.

 Provide valuable job training for Dalit men and women, enabling them to escape poverty and build a brighter future for their family.